Shop Like A Canadian!

 - Maple liqueurs – there are a few distilled, mainly in Quebec, from this very Canadian ingredients…Sortilege is one of the originals but check out Domaine Kildare’s La Crème and Domaine Acer which distills maple sap and Deep Roots Distillery (PEI) that makes an east coast version of maple liqueur.

-- Bitters – best known are B.C.’s Bittered Sling, Ontario’s Dillons and Montreal’s Bob Bitters who have all seen an opportunity and are making mixologists across Canada very happy.
+- Bitters – best known are B.C.’s Bittered Sling and Ontario’s Dillons who have seen an opportunity and are making mixologists across Canada very happy.

 - Kombucha …check out Live and Rise, both excellent Canadian brands.

 - Green lentils including small-seeded green, French green and beluga lentils.
 A primarily Prairie crop but now Ontario has one brave grower near Elora, Lau tea da Lentils.